House music

-House is a music genre characterized by a repetitive four-on-the-floor beat and a typical tempo of 120 beats per minute.
-It was created by DJs and music producers from Chicago's underground club culture in the early/mid 1980s, as DJs began altering disco songs to give them a more mechanical beat.
+House music, or simply house, is a genre of electronic dance music characterized by a repetitive four-on-the-floor beat and a typical tempo of 115–130 beats per minute.
+It was created by DJs and music producers from Chicago's underground club culture and evolved slowly in the early/mid 1980s as DJs began altering disco songs to give them a more mechanical beat.
+By early 1988, house became mainstream and supplanted the typical '80s music beat.

-House was pioneered by African American DJs and producers in Chicago such as Frankie Knuckles, Ron Hardy, Jesse Saunders, Chip E., Joe Smooth, Steve "Silk" Hurley, Farley "Jackmaster" Funk, Marshall Jefferson, Phuture, and others.
-House music expanded to other American cities such as New York City and became a worldwide phenomenon.
+House was created and pioneered by DJs and producers in Chicago such as Frankie Knuckles, Ron Hardy, Jesse Saunders, Chip E., Joe Smooth, Steve "Silk" Hurley, Farley "Jackmaster" Funk, Marshall Jefferson, Phuture, and others.
+House music initially expanded to New York City, then internationally to cities such as London, and ultimately became a worldwide phenomenon.

-House has had a large effect on pop music, especially dance music.
-It was incorporated into works by major international pop artists including Whitney Houston, Janet Jackson ("Together Again"), Kylie Minogue, Pet Shop Boys, and Madonna ("Vogue"), but also produced some mainstream hits on its own, such as "French Kiss" by Lil Louis, "Show Me Love" by Robin S., or "Push the Feeling On" by the Nightcrawlers.
+House has a large influence on pop music, especially dance music.
+It was incorporated into works by major international artists including Whitney Houston, Mariah Carey, Janet Jackson, Madonna, Pet Shop Boys, Kylie Minogue and Lady Gaga, and produced many mainstream hits such as "Pump Up the Jam" by Technotronic, "French Kiss" by Lil Louis, "Show Me Love" by Robin S., and "Push the Feeling On" by the Nightcrawlers.
 Many house DJs also did and continue to do remixes for pop artists.
 House music has remained popular on radio and in clubs while retaining a foothold on the underground scenes across the globe.